charleshefer/smk_eri_in_anger/README.md

 I am having a hard time getting Snakemake to reliably run jobs on the eRI.
 Sometimes jobs just never finish, and I cannot determine why.
 This repository contains a minimal Snakemake workflow to try and reproduce the issue.
 In short, the workflow creates multiple small files (10 directories with 10 files each) and a few large files (5 files of 1Gb in size each, using `dd`), to see if the cluster can handle the load without jobs hanging until they time out.

+Update: I just discovered that specifying the interactive partition, the jobs just complete with no issues.

 ## Overview

 This repository contains a Snakemake workflow designed to test the eRI.
 The workflow creates two types of computational jobs to evaluate cluster performance: